EXTREMADURA IN TIME AND PLACE

 Additional attractions include some exceptional Renaissance palaces.
 Founded by Romans in 34 BC, this thriving provincial capital is the closest Extremadura comes to a big city.
 Named a World Heritage City in 1986, the barrio antiguo offers plenty of architectural wonder.
 Between the 14th and 16th centuries, rival noble families vied for social and political control, each building a miniature palace to demonstrate their power and wealth.
 As a result, the old city is a wonderful maze of palaces, museums, and churches.
 Although the more modern areas are less interesting, the Parque del Príncipe and a healthy nightlife scene provide ample amusement for a short stay.
 From Cáceres it is possible to enter Portugal by bus or by train via Badajoz or Valencia de Alcántara. |

 The birthplace of famous conqueror Pizarro is well known for its beautiful main square.
-There is also a great Moorish castle and the well-preserved town-walls with seven gates. ![]() The gem of Extremadura, hill-top Trujillo is an enchanting old-world town unspoiled by modern influences.
+There is also a great Moorish castle and the well-preserved town-walls with seven doors.

-The capital of lower Extremadura nd inside its province is found the capital of the Community of Extremadura, Mérida.
+The capital of Lower Extremadura, it has a population of 130,000 and inside its province is found the capital of the Community of Extremadura, Mérida.
 The province is the largest in Spain and covers an area of 8,500 square miles (21,757km²).
-The town lies at an altitude of 186m above sea level on a hillside near where the rivers Rivillas and Guadiana meet.
-The Portuguese border is only 6 kms from this castle dominated town.
+The town lies at an altitude of 614ft above sea level (186m) on a hillside near where the rivers Rivillas and Guadiana meet.
+The Portuguese border is only 6kms from this castle dominated town.
 There are well preserved Moorish walls and Alcazar. |

 According to Dionisio Pérez, when the convent of San Benito de Alcántara was sieged by the troops of Napoleon, the nuns used the parchment paper of books to make rifle cartridges.
 Somebody found out that on one of these manuscripts was written the recipes of the convent and sent it to General Junot, who later incorporated the recipes into the French cuisine.
 In this way, pheasant, woodcock and partridge were served "a la Alcántara" in Parisian palaces.
 The expert Escoffier, a staunch Gaul, said that this manuscript was "the best trophy, the only profitable thing that France got out of that war". |